-At only six weeks into the headship Richardson clearly has high ambitions for Mount House School – developing the co-curricular offering, working on the master planning project to enhance facilities, extending the trips programme (Covid-allowing), and continuing to drive academic results in an upwards trajectory – but isn’t rushing into anything and is quite rightly taking time to get to know each student and to understand every aspect of the school before she makes any sweeping changes.
+Richardson clearly has high ambitions for Mount House School – developing the co-curricular offering, working on the master planning project to enhance facilities, extending the trips programme, and continuing to drive academic results in an upwards trajectory – but is quite rightly taking time to get to know each student and to understand every aspect of the school before she makes any sweeping changes.

 She was particularly attracted to the school because of the strong pastoral and nurturing vibe, the fact that the students are so well-adjusted and genuinely nice individuals and because of the flexibility it offered her as a head.
 She is very hands-on and teaches history to the Year 9s, which allows her to interact with the students and also have more of an understanding of her staffs’ needs and experiences in the classroom.

-The school motto ‘success is a journey’ is clearly something that Richardson believes strongly in.
+The school motto ‘Inspiring Every Individual’ is clearly something that Richardson believes strongly in.
 Although Mount House is selective, she’s quick to point out that there’s no rigorous testing to gain a place here.
 If the head and the staff recognise potential in the child when meet them, they understand that it can take several years and the sort of individual attention offered at Mount House for a child to reach their full ability.
 The school is mostly looking for pupils who will contribute to the life at Mount House in co-curricular interests as well as being committed to their academic studies.

 At the top of the school the class sizes are really small, some tutor groups with just four or five students, so individual attention and personally tailored teaching are a given.
-Outside the classroom Year 12s and 13s are given leadership opportunities in the form of organising inter-house events and by becoming Guardian Angels (a lovely name for mentors) to a couple of Year 7s.
+Outside the classroom Year 12s and 13s are given leadership opportunities in the form of organising inter-house events and by becoming Guardians to a couple of Year 7s.
 Sixth Formers have their own space within the school – a Common Room, a Study Room and some class rooms.